openskynetwork/java-adsb/README.md

 * Operational Status now in four different classes.
 No need to distinguish subtype codes by the user (airborne = 0, surface = 1)
-  * Have a look at the API to see available fields of different ADS-B versions
+  * Have a look at the API to see available fields of different ADS-B versions.
+Many things have changed here.
   * V0: only TCAS and CDTI, no distinction between airborne and surface
   * V2: only SIL supplement is new in version 2, if not needed you can use V1 for both versions